AsmLuna/basic-dwm/README.md

+Default terminal is alacritty btw
 # basic-dwm
 Zero patch dwm with a custom status bar.
 # Dependencies
 For the bar you need xsetroot, font awesome and pulseaudio.
-The default terminal is Alacritty.
 # Example xinitrc
 ```
 exec dwm &